toammann/BC2_VolCtrl/README.md

 ![esp-link-cfg](pics/esp-link_cfg.png)

-- After a reboot of the ESP it should be a client in your Wi-Fi network with a ip-address assigned from your DNS server. (try to reach the esp-link firmware at the correct ip-address i.e.  http://192.168.178.49/)
+- After a reboot of the ESP it should be a client in your Wi-Fi network with a ip-address assigned from your DNS server with the settings shown in the screenshot above. (try to reach the esp-link firmware at the correct ip-address i.e.  http://192.168.178.49/)

 ### 3) Set Up Atmega 328pb